c3ai-lab/cryptopal/README.md

 Cryptopal is a provider for online cryptocurrency payments with stable coins.
 It makes payments on any network running the EVM (Ethereum virtual machine) with any ERC20 token possible.
 The service uses custodial wallets to make payments with cryptocurrency as easy as possible for the user.
 The user only needs to care about the logging in credentials to use the advantages of blockchain technologies.

-The project is splitted into three parts: Frontend, Backend and Documentation.
+The project is splitted into four parts: Frontend, Backend, WooCommerce plugin and Documentation.

 ## Frontend